 Now I don’t mean you have to go on a diet or get buff.
 I just mean go outside, get your heart rate above resting and keep it there for a while.
 I go for walks for hours or just step outside for as long as I can.
 It is also a wonderful way to spend time with loved ones and catch up on their day.
 Exercising also helps me sleep better at night and gives me something to look forward to.
 During my time in the military, running was a part of life and I enjoyed it so getting back out and being active feels good.

 This is a hard one for me.
-In the past, my way of relaxing had always involved getting inebriated so in the beginning I could hardly imagine being able to relax without drinking—but I had to.
+In the past, my way of relaxing had always involved getting inebriated so in the beginning, I could hardly imagine being able to relax without drinking—but I had to.
 I had heard a lot about meditating and deep breathing techniques to calm the mind and body and thought them both to be a bit weird.
 But through it, I have learned how to relax, not worry about anything and just enjoy the moment.
 And it works.
-If I feel myself getting worked up and stress building I can now just calm down and look at things from a clearer prospective.
+If I feel myself getting worked up and stress building I can now just calm down and look at things from a clearer perspective.

 There were times in my first four months of recovery when I felt I couldn’t make it, but it always got better and I have made it.
 I believe these three adjustments to one’s lifestyle will make recovery much easier.
-Today, I no longer feel like an engine running without oil, but in order to be here I had to make my own oil.
+Today, I no longer feel like an engine running without oil, but in order to be here, I had to make my own oil.